 Step 1.
 Run Photos app and plug in your iPad.

 Step 2.
 Cick Import > Choose From a USB device.

 Step 3.
 New photos will be selected for import by default and you should uncheck the photos you don’t want to transfer.

 Step 4.
 Click Import Settings to choose your external hard drive as the destination.

 Step 5.
 Finally, click Import Selected.

 That’s all about how to transfer photos from iPhone to external hard drive on Mac or Windows PC.
+You can take advantage of AOMEI MBackupper, Windows Explorer or Photos app to transfer photos.
 If your iPad is running on iPadOS 13 and later, you can connect your external hard drive to your iPad and backup photos directly.